TallerWebSolutions/protractor-drupal-framework/README.md

 For running the Protractor tests, execute the below command in the path where the Protractor configuration file is located:

 `protractor`

+To overwrite the Protractor's configurations you can run the below command:

+`protractor --baseUrl http://your-custom-url/ --params.admin.user=your-admin-user --params.admin.password=your-admin-password`